tmarois/laravel-ads-sdk/README.md

 Run `php artisan vendor:publish`, then copy these to your `.env` and update with your credentials.

-*ONLY IF USING THE LARAVEL PHP FRAMEWORK, Otherwise you can use the **manual-configuration** to use in any project.*
+*Only if using the Laravel Framework, Otherwise you can use the **manual-configuration** to use in any project.*

 ```
 ADWORDS_DEVELOPER_TOKEN=""